 Like sexless marriages, sexless relationships require communication and effort from both ends to fix.
 Both partners are integral in making a change to rekindle the relationship.
 Exploring sex therapy together is your best chance of finding that spark again.

 Roommate syndrome refers to the feeling some couples get when they lose intimacy with their partners.
 It is the feeling that you are no longer in a relationship, but rather just live together as roommates or housemates.
 We can often get lost in the admin of life and forget why we were attracted to our partners in the first place, and why they made us feel attractive.
+Especially in long-term relationships, this tends to happen.

 Identifying and dealing with sexual desire discrepancy can seem like a difficult or scary task, but it doesn't have to be.